Water-Run/SimpSave/source/README.md

 - **Exceptions**:
   - `FileNotFoundError`: If the `.ini` file does not exist and `auto_init` is `False`.
   - `KeyError`: If `overwrite` is `False` and the key already exists.
-  - `TypeError`: If the type is unsupported or inconsistent with the existing key’s value.
+  - `TypeError`: If the type is unsupported or inconsistent with the existing key’s value, or input name isn't string.
 - **Example**:
   ```python
   ss.write('my_key', 123)